studiochampgauche/headless-react-wordpress-boilerplate/README.md

 >- You can use WordPress Hook like `save_post` with `update_field` of ACF for update your Cache version when a post is saved

+## Consent Concept

+The Consent concept provides a customizable box for your visitors, allowing them to accept or, if permitted, reject your policies.

+- For activate the consent box, go to your admin `(yourdomain.com/admin/wp-admin/admin.php?page=site-settings)` and click on "Modules" tab, you'll see the `Consent` module that you can active.
+When you active, you'll have a new tab on this page named `Consent Box` for your settings.
+- You can style this box using `SCSS` in the file located at `src/front/scss/site/_consent.scss`.
+- You can manage the HTML of the box in `src > front > template > index.php`.
+- Update the `action()` method in `src > front > js > addons > Consent.js` for manage what you do when a user accept or reject the box.

 ## Hidden Possibilities

 #### Components